ShannonIanthe/Mario-Game-/README.md

 2. My dangerous mushrooms would not move

 How I solved these bugs:
-1. I realized that I spelled wrong lol
+1. I realized that I spelled label wrong lol
 2. I realized when I first labelled the mushrooms as 'danger' and later referenced them to 'dangerous' so I went back and made sure that both labels were consistent and both were labelled 'dangerous'.